The big fat guide to Wikipedia statistics

 How many languages have Wikipedia articles?

-Wikipedia currently has articles in 321 different languages.
-English Wikipedia currently has the most articles with 6,313,539.
-Cebuano — a language native to the Philippines — has the second most Wikipedia articles.
-German, French, Russian, Italian, and Spanish are all also in the top 10.
-The languages Herero and Kanuri have the least amount with zero articles besides their main article.
+Wikipedia has articles in 321 languages.
+English Wikipedia has the most articles with 6,313,539.
+Cebuano, a language from the Philippines, has the second most articles.
+German, French, Russian, Italian, and Spanish are also in the top 10.
+Herero and Kanuri have no articles except for their main article.

 What are the most popular Wikipedia articles?